Denmark's Foreign Service Will Soon Send An Ambassador To The Tech World

 "When you ask an ambassador to communicate with transnational companies, you make the implicit claim that these companies have the same status as sovereign states," he says.
 "That in itself could be questionable in normative terms and practical terms ...
 There are two different logics in the private sector and public sector."

-There's no denying that Samuelsen and his Foreign Ministry colleagues are interested in technology as it pertains to the Danish economy, and the new ambassador will be working closely with other Danish ministries.
+The new ambassador will be working closely with other Danish ministries.
 Rasmus Holm Thomsen, with the country's Ministry of Industry and Business, says his Foreign Ministry counterparts are "heavily engaged in the business agenda" and maintain a "close and substantial cooperation" with his office when it comes to promoting Danish interests.

 But Samuelsen insists that the digital ambassador will be neither a sales gimmick nor a work-around to traditional, state-to-state diplomacy.
 He calls the timing in relation to global events "pure coincidence."
 Rather, he sees his ministry's new post as a proactive approach to a changing world and an industry that is unique in cutting across so many other sectors.
 It is a move, he predicts, "that a lot of other countries will follow."
 Whether the tech industry actually wants that is another matter.